-You’ll need to trim flowering quince back between autumn and before leaf break in in springtime.
+You’ll need to trim flowering quince back between autumn and before leaf break-in in springtime.
 This is the case with most other bushes that flower in spring.
 Most light pruning is generally undertaken just after flowering.
 Heavy structural pruning is done in winter while the plant is dormant.

 Failure to trim flowering quince can result in leggy, overgrown plants.
 Pruning a flowering quince encourages the tree to produce vigorous new growth.
 Since the shrub flowers and fruits only on new wood, new growth is important.
-Look for the small, lateral branches; those are the ones that produce flowers and fruits.
+Look for the small, lateral branches;

 When you are cutting back flowering quince correctly, you are ensuring that the plant has an open framework that allows generous fruit production.